sajjadGG/book-python/advanced/performance/micro-benchmarking.rst

     # 2.16 µs ± 26.5 ns per loop (mean ± std. dev. of 10 runs, 1000000 loops each)

+Append to list and deduplicate at the end:

 .. code-block:: python
-    :caption: Append to list and deduplicate at the end

     %%timeit -r 10 -n 1000000